 About Richard Melloni Jr

-My research interests have centered on two central themes that complement one another by focusing on basic and clinical research on the neurobiology of aggression.
-My basic science research has focused on identifying and characterizing the strengths of the different neural systems that modulate aggressive behavior and determine how pharmacologic influences and social stress and alter the development — thus the strength — of these neural units, effectively altering aggression.
+My basic science research focused on identifying and characterizing the strengths of the different neurochemical systems and neural circuits that modulated aggressive behavior and anxiety and determine how pharmacologic influences and social stress and alter the development — thus the strength — of these neural units, effectively altering aggression, anxiety and the relationship between these two behaviors.

 Dr. Melloni studies the neurobiology of aggressive behavior.
 The main goal of this research is to understand how drug use and exposure to social stress during adolescence alter brain development and influence aggressive behavior.